 (a) We have a contract to hedge our exposure to CPI fluctuations in Israel.

 As of March 31, 2011, we have no available borrowings under our lines of credit.
+In addition, new borrowings are not available to the Company due to noncompliance with the terms of the debt agreements.

 Liquidity